-Students will eat breakfast and lunch in the cafeteria where they may choose from a hot lunch, sandwich, or may bring their own lunch from home.
+Students will eat breakfast and lunch in the cafeteria where they may choose from a hot lunch, sandwich, salad/fruit bar, or may bring their own lunch from home.
 For safety reasons, students are not allowed to bring glass bottles containing food or beverages to school.
 All eating and drinking is confined to the cafeteria.
+Please ensure your student consumes healthy snacks and avoid sending sugary drinks, candy, or chips to school.